racavi/unib64/README.md

 ## Tests

-Open a terminal within into this repository root directory and run the following command:
+Open a terminal into this repository root directory and run the following command:

 ```bash
 npm test